-- Do not treat a wasp nest when on a ladder or from a raised height unless you have bee proof clothing, including a bee veil.
+- Do not treat a wasp nest when on a ladder or from a raised height unless you have bee-proof clothing, including a bee veil.

-- Get an A1 Bee Specialists Wasp prevention packages to stop bees, wasps, and hornets before they get started.
+- Get an A1 Bee Specialists Wasp prevention package to stop bees, wasps, and hornets before they get started.
 Professional Bee Specialists can remove your nest safely to prevent family and pets from getting stings.
 It’s important while removing a yellow-jacket nest to wear protective clothing and a bee veil.

 Frequently Asked Questions